stmilne/icds_docs_v2/docs/handling-files/file-storage.md

 # File storage

-Files are stored on Roar Collab in a central filesystem.
+Files are stored on Roar in a central filesystem.
 Users have access to four directories:  home, work, scratch, and group.
 These have different purposes: